• Home

 • options: The LaunchDarkly JavaScript SDK initialization options.
 This property is optional.

-• reactOptions: This property is specific to the React SDK.
-You can use this option to disable automatic camel casing of flag keys when using the React SDK, or to disable evaluation events on read.
+• reactOptions: This property is specific to the React Web SDK.
+You can use this option to disable automatic camel casing of flag keys when using the React Web SDK, or to disable evaluation events on read.
 This property is optional.

 • deferInitialization: This property allows you to defer SDK initialization until you define the context property.
 This property is optional, and is only available in ProviderConfig, when you initialize using withLDProvider.